 With that information as your baseline, learn your body’s signals when you’re pushing yourself too hard.
 Maybe you feel dizzy, light-headed, weak, or nauseous.
 If you find yourself there, back off the intensity.

-Choosing the right workout for your intermittent fasting plan
+Choosing the right workout for your intermittent fasting schedule

-Your intermittent fasting plan should help you fuel your exercise with proper nutrition and hydration.
+Your intermittent fasting schedule should help you fuel your exercise with proper nutrition and hydration.

 On the whole, you can do any exercise you like so long as you eat sufficient amounts to support your activity levels

-This means that the kind of intermittent fasting plan you’re on will influence the type of exercise you do and when you do it.
+This means that the kind of intermittent fasting schedule you’re on will influence the type of exercise you do and when you do it.

-Say you’re putting in the miles 5 out of 7 days every week training for a marathon.
-That won’t fit well with alternate day fasting (ADF).
+Say you’re putting in the miles five out of seven days every week training for a marathon.
+That won’t fit well with alternate-day fasting (ADF).
 On your every-other-day 500/600 calorie days, you wouldn’t be able to eat enough to recover well.

 Or, say you’re the barbell-bending type.
 Lifting could tie in nicely with a time-restricted eating method like 16:8.
 During your eight-hour eating window, you: